jokrass99/SimpleNetworkScanner/README.md

 __Usage:__

-1. Copy the script with: `git clone https://github.com/jokrass99/SimpleNetworkScanner.git`
+1. Clone the repository with: `git clone https://github.com/jokrass99/SimpleNetworkScanner.git`

 2. Change to the scripts directory: `cd SimpleNetworkScanner/`